CoderAcademy-MEL/html-css-challenges/03-flexbox.md

 ### Challenge 4
 - Flexbox zombies https://mastery.games/p/flexbox-zombies
-  - Jump on that link and click 'master flex box for FREE'
+- Jump on that link and click 'learn flexbox for FREE'
 - You will have to sign up, but you can use a fake email if you'd like, as they don't send you a link (but make sure you remember, as you can log back in and track your progress)
 - Keep getting those zombies; super good way to get your head around it!
 - When you get bored of the zombies try flexbox froggy https://flexboxfroggy.com/

 ### Challenge 5